prof3ssorSt3v3/mad9034/docs/assignments/assg4.md

     - Decide what you need to know about your users (demographic info.)
     - Make adjustments to the spreadsheet
     - Add/remove any columns you believe are necessary/unnecessary
+4. Get access to users
+5. Begin your interviews

 1. **Identify your users for the primary and secondary persona**